 ARE YOU HIRING?

-Unfortunately, we're not hiring at this time.
+Unfortunately, we're not hiring any full-time staff or interns at this time.
 We'd like to clone ourselves sometimes.
 Let us know if you have access to a device capable of such things.

 WHERE DO YOU GET YOUR IDEAS?